Geek-MD/pip-updater/README.md

 Finally with *-e* or *--exceptions*, the script will search in exceptions.txt, for packages which you don't want to be updated, or packages you want to be freezed at a specific version.
 Write one package per line, using "name" format if you want to exclude it from updating, or using "name==version" format if you want to freeze a package at a specific version.

+*--interactive* and *--exceptions* options can be used together, but *--list* excludes the other options.

-Here's an example of how *exceptions.txt* will look like
+Here's an example of how *exceptions.txt* will look like.
+In this example, argparse will be freezed at 3.11 and numpy will not be updated.

 ```
 argparse==3.11
 numpy
 ```

-*--interactive* and *--exceptions* options can be used together, but *--list* excludes the other options.